hugolm84/uTorrentSorter/README.md

 You can easily add new types in the script.
 ### Does it handle Nukes?
 Yes, If enabled the script can check if the rls is a nuke, then handle that by removing it or renaming it with the nuke reason.
+### Params

+PARAMETERS
+    -DIR <String>
+        This is the DirName of the torrentParameter sent from the Client

+    -TEST_NUKE <Object>
+        Want to test for nukes?
+Will add nuke reason (if any) to symlink

+    -REMOVE_NUKE <Object>
+        If the rls is a nuke, remove it and exit?

+    -SORT_BY_RLS_TYPE <Object>
+        Want to sort by Movie/DVDR/by_genre, /Movie/Xvid/by_genre ?

+    -UNPACK <Object>
+        Want to automatically unpack the rls?

+    -BASE_DIR <Object>
+        Set the basedir for sorting

+    -WINRAR <Object>
+        Specify the winrar path

+    -SORT_PREFIX <Object>
+        Set prefix for sorting folder

 USAGE
 ======